HELMAB/lv2-datatable/README.md

 # Laravel - Vue2 Datatable

-Integrate Laravel Vue Datatable with your Laravel application without using JQuery.
+Integrate the Laravel datatables with your Vue app without using JQuery.
 It can handle listing data locally and remote.

 ![](https://raw.githubusercontent.com/HELMAB/lv2-datatable/master/src/assets/ui.png)